mattsingleton2/TTA-C-Sharp/README.md

 Practice on iterating through objects.

 ### Blackjack
 A project to play Blackjack in C#!
+All the C# fundamentals I've learned are in this project, and I even converted it to a library to learn how that works along with building in new references for my projects.

 ### Method_Calls
 A quick bit of practice for instantiating objects from classes and calling any methods attributed with them.